AviatrixSystems/Docs/HowTos/DevSandbox.rst

 are here to help you.

-This reference design leverages the multi tenants’ capability of an Aviatrix controller to build sandboxes for your developers.
+This reference design leverages the multi tenants’ capability of an Aviatrix Controller to build sandboxes for your developers.
 While the developer has full administrative authority to her sandbox, the sandbox itself is isolated from your main production environments.